 10 RULES TO REMEMBER WHEN WRITING SUSPENSE

-When writing my new Young Adult novel Ghost Maven, about a girl who falls in love with a sailor boy, I was inspired by the works of Alfred Hitchcock when building my mystery and writing my suspense.
+When writing my new novel The Haunting of Alice May, about a girl who falls in love with a sailor boy, I was inspired by the works of Alfred Hitchcock when building my mystery and writing my suspense.
 Hitchcock was dubbed the ‘Master of Suspense’ for good reason.

 1. The number one rule of suspense is to give your reader information.
 You can’t expect a reader to have anxieties if they have nothing to be anxious about.
 If you tell the reader that there’s a bomb in the room and that it’s going to go off in five minutes, that’s suspense.
-The suspense in Ghost Maven is what will happen when Alice finds out that Henry is a ghost?
+The suspense in The Haunting of Alice May is what will happen when Alice finds out that Henry is a ghost?
 The suspense drives the narrative and invites readers to keep turning pages.

 2. The golden rule then is to let the reader in on the secret and involve them in the suspense building.
 In Psycho, the audience knows more than the characters when first Arbogast and then Lila Crane, enters the Bates house to investigate.
 On both occasions, the audience wants to shout, ‘look out!’ as the ‘Mother’ is inside.
 In the same way, give your reader more information than the characters to build the suspense.

 3. A good story should start with an earthquake and be followed by rising tension.
 Some of Hitchcock’s best stories start with a bang, such as the chase along San Francisco’s twilight rooftops in Vertigo, or the strangulation murder at the beginning of Rope.
-I start Ghost Maven with the heroine in deep water and in danger when a kayaking trip in Monterey Bay goes terribly wrong.
+I start The Haunting of Alice May with the heroine in deep water and in danger when a kayaking trip in Monterey Bay goes terribly wrong.

 4. Never use a setting simply as background.
 Use it 100%.
 Hitchcock was adamant that the backgrounds must be incorporated into the drama and made it a rule to exploit elements that are connected with a location.
 When writing my locations, I also thought how they could be used dramatically.
-In Ghost Maven, when Alice climbs the Point Pinos Lighthouse, the oldest lighthouse on the West Coast, it twice becomes the setting for her attempted murder.
+In The Haunting of Alice May, when Alice climbs the Point Pinos Lighthouse, the oldest lighthouse on the West Coast, it twice becomes the setting for her attempted murder.

 5. At the same time, avoid the cliché in your locations, such as staging a murder in a dark alleyway or at night.
 Hitchcock loved contrast and would often stage his most macabre scenes in the most congenial of settings, such as the murder-dinner party in Rope, or the attempted assassination of Cary Grant’s character in North by Northwest, which takes place in brilliant sunshine inside a crop field.
 This sense of the unexpected, and the idea that turmoil can erupt at any moment, will keep your readers on their guard.